zyairelai/buy-low-sell-high/README.md

 <a name="how_it_works"></a>
 ## HOW-IT-WORKS

+**NOTE** For example, for BTCUSDT, BTC is the base asset, USDT is the quote asset.

 1. This script is a very simple implementation of "**buy low, sell high**" strategy.

 2. Assuming you want to hold 500 USDT worth of BTC.